 The soccer ball is the only essential piece of equipment in the game of soccer.
 But with 400+ soccer balls on SOCCER.COM, how do you know which soccer ball is right for your game and your level of play?
 Why does one soccer ball costs three times more than other balls?
-Why do some soccer balls seem to go exactly where you want them when others tend to fly askew?

 This is SOCCER.COM’s guide to choosing the right soccer ball for your game.